 Resources Needed for Site Reuse

-Describe your access to monetary funding from other resources and how the grant will stimulate the availability of additional funds to support the completion of the environmental site assessment or remediation, and subsequent reuse strategy at the priority site(s).
-(Do not duplicate sources discussed in 3.a.
-Description of Tasks/Activities and Outputs.)
+Describe your eligibility for and likelihood to obtain funding from other resources (e.g., any other EPA Brownfields resources or public or private resources) and how the grant will stimulate the availability of additional funds to support the completion of the environmental site assessment or remediation, and subsequent reuse strategy at the priority site(s).
+(Do not duplicate sources discussed in 3.a-3.d under Description of Tasks/Activities and Outputs.)

 Use of Existing Infrastructure

-Describe how work performed under this grant will facilitate the use of existing infrastructure at the priority site(s) and/or within the target area.
+Describe how this grant will facilitate the use of existing infrastructure (e.g., utilities, roads, buildings, etc.) at the priority site(s) and/or within the target area.

-If additional infrastructure needs or upgrades are key to the revitalization plans for the priority site(s), describe the infrastructure needs/upgrades and funding resources that will be sought to implement that work.
+If additional infrastructure needs or upgrades are key to the revitalization plans for the priority site(s), describe these needs/upgrades and funding resources that will be sought to implement that work.

-COMMUNITY NEED AND COMMUNITY ENGAGEMENT
+(2) COMMUNITY NEED AND COMMUNITY ENGAGEMENT